Murphy Bennett: Club career

-Bennett joined the scholarship program at Forest Green Rovers in June 2021, having previously been with the youth system at Manchester City and represented Wales at under-16 level.
+Bennett joined the scholarship program at Forest Green Rovers in June 2021, having previously been with the youth system at Manchester City and having represented Wales at under-16 level.
 He made his first-team debut on 12 October 2021, in a 2–2 draw with Brighton & Hove Albion U21 in an EFL Trophy match at The New Lawn.
+He joined Gloucester City on a month's loan in September 2023.

 International career

 Bennett was called up to the Wales under-18 squad in August 2021.